By K.C. Adams

 Kristina Adams

 Kristina is the author of the bestselling What Happens in… series about two friends who get caught up in the world of celebrity.
-She’s now working on the spin-off series, Hollywood Gossip.
+In 2024, she completed her second series, a spin-off that centres on an on-off celebrity couple, Hollywood Gossip.

 In 2021, she started publishing her fantasy series under her new pen name, K.C.
 Adams.
 The series is about a mother and daughter who just happen to be ghost hunters.
 Think of it like an English Gilmore Girls…with ghosts.

-When she isn’t working on her books, she’s freelancing as a content marketer, teaching writing over at The Writer’s Cookbook, or spending time with her dog, Millie.
+When she isn’t working on her books, she’s freelancing as a content marketer, inflicting cooking experiments on her boyfriend, or spending time with her dog, Millie.

 Start a new series…